KalaayPT/Profit-Taker-Guide/advanced/squad-speedruns.md

 ::::info [*__Overframe Link__*](https://overframe.gg/build/814139/jade/squad-builds-jade-roar/)

-Jade can provide a large damage buff to Necramechs. which enables Volt to run extra fire rate mods on Velocitus during the first leg phase.
+Jade can provide a large damage buff to Necramechs, which enables Volt to run extra fire rate mods on Velocitus during the first leg phase.
 If Volt is sufficiently skilled, this is a consistent timesave.
 Jade has to cast Deathbringer as soon as possible during landing, ideally during flight.
 Deathbringer's range is 250m in open worlds, so Jade can land a little after Volt.
 In less experienced squads, Wisp will provide more buffs and survivability across the run.
 Both Jade and Wisp subsume Roar over their 4th abilities, and run Torid in their primary slot to handle toxin shields, with Sicarus and Balla for everything else.

 :::details Video demonstration (Jade Legs) (238&thinsp;mb)